venkatdonipudi/venkatdonipudi/README.md

 Hi there! 👋
 Welcome to my GitHub profile!
-I'm venkat and i am a  embedded systems engineer passionate about designing and developing software for microcontrollers and embedded devices an designing pcbs.
+I'm venkat and i am a  embedded systems engineer passionate about designing and developing software for microcontrollers and embedded devices.

 About Me
 🎓 Education: I'm a final-year student pursuing a degree in electronics and communication engineering.